Skip to main content

 What Makes Asbestos So Dangerous?

 Asbestos is hazardous due to its microscopically thin fibers.
-These fibers are so small they can penetrate the lungs and cause serious illnesses.
+These fibers are so small that they can penetrate the lungs and cause serious illnesses.
 Both the Environmental Protection Agency (EPA) and the Occupational Safety and Health Administration (OSHA) in the United States require Asbestos Awareness training.
 It is obvious to see why when we take into account these rather alarming statistics about asbestos:

 Asbestos awareness training teaches individuals about asbestos exposure and health risks, educating them on how to protect themselves when in danger.